ai4reason/tensorflow-c-api-examples/README.md

 ## Credits ##

-Development of this software prototype was supported by:

-    ERC Consolidator grant no. 649043 AI4REASON
+Development of this software prototype was supported by ERC Consolidator grant no. 649043 AI4REASON.